jeff-hykin/better-cpp-syntax/source/languages/cpp/README.md

+### Like this extension?
+You'll probably like this as well: [The Better Syntax Megapack](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.better-syntax)

 # What does this do?
 This will get you the bleeding-edge syntax highlighting for C, C++, Objective-C, and Objective-C++.
 Which means your theme will be able to color your code better.
 This used to be a fix, but then VS Code starting using it as the official source for C and C++ highlighting.